10+ Japanese Phrases for Holidays, Christmas, New Years

 You should also listen and hear real Japanese – Press play below.
 Try this free Free Audio Lesson form JapanesePod101.com (click here to visit).
 You will hear the pronunciation for all of the Japanese holiday greetings.

-Now that you know how to say Merry Christmas in Japanese, here’s another good Christmas phrase for you to know.
-Well, especially for the guys!
+Now that you know how to say Merry Christmas in Japanese, here are some bonus Japanese Christmas phrases.

 • I want a girlfriend by Christmas!